-A national recreation area at the Kentucky-Tennessee border surrounds visitors with nature’s wonders as well as local history.
+At Land Between The Lakes, a national recreation area at the Kentucky-Tennessee border, visitors are surrounded by nature’s wonders as well as local history.

 By Anna Lee Braunstein, F351629